 Most of the dragon fruits we have today originate from central America–in places like Guatemala, Nicaragua & Colombia.
-The Frenchmen helped carry these to Vietnam, where the mass production of dragon fruits took off.
-Scientifically, they are classified as:
+In the 1980s or so, the Frenchmen helped carry these to Vietnam, where the mass production of dragon fruits really took off.

 - Hylocereus guatemalensis